-I’m a food and travel writer who recently moved to the Washington, D.C, area from Austin by way of New Orleans, New York, and Rhode Island.
-I’ve tried lots of odd jobs over the years like cheesemonger, farmers market coordinator, and youth gardening instructor.
-Writing is the only thing that ever stuck.
-Today my work has appeared in over 30 national and local magazines and on websites like National Geographic Traveler, Saveur, AFAR, Condé Nast Traveler, Lucky Peach, NPR's The Salt, Bon Appétit, Travel + Leisure, Roads & Kingdoms, New York Magazine, Eater National, and many others.
+I’m a food and travel writer living in the Washington, D.C. area.
+My work has appeared in publications like National Geographic Traveler, Saveur, AFAR, Condé Nast Traveler, Lucky Peach, Bon Appétit, Travel + Leisure, and many others.
 I also report on local dining news as associate editor of Eater DC.